shapeoko/Shapeoko_2/Instructions/01_electronics.md

 Remember, the big end of the cable goes into the arduino.

-Chances are, the arduino will be recognized by your computer.
+Chances are, the Arduino will be recognized by your computer.
 If not, [click here](troubleshooting.html) for help.

 ##UGS
 ![UGS](http://placehold.it/400x400)